 Is the FDA Changing Its Ways on Medical Device Screenings?

 When surgically implanted medical devices work well, they help make people’s lives better; but these devices can do serious damage when something goes wrong.
 Medical devices such as pacemakers, hip and knee replacements, breast implants, heart stents, transvaginal mesh, drug pumps, and metal rods that stabilize spines and broken bones can cause injuries and even death during an implant procedure, or problems may not arise until years later.
 Injured patients may suffer without knowing the cause and require additional surgery or procedures to attempt to solve the problem.
+A medical malpractice attorney can help.

 Unlike drugs and pills, many devices don’t go through human testing before being offered to patients.
 Due to the number of devices that have been causing debilitating injuries, the Food and Drug Administration (FDA) is now considering changing how it assesses medical devices before allowing them to be sold.
 Unfortunately, for many individuals suffering from painful or even life-threatening device-related problems, these reforms are coming too late.